potocpav/general-relativity/README.md

 Black hole:

-- [x] Schwarzschield metric for observer
+- [x] Schwarzschild metric for observer
-- [x] Schwarzschield metric for light
+- [x] Schwarzschild metric for light
 - [x] Use a precise solver for photons
 - [x] Use a precise solver for motion
 - [x] Orbiting around a black hole test